 1. Select and Get the Right Sample

-It starts with getting people to answer your questions.
+It starts with getting people to answer your questions about customer satisfaction.
 If the total number of customers is small, you can ask everybody.
 Otherwise, make sure that you have a random sample selected.
 Never ask only the people who have contacted the IT service desk, it’s a highly misleading and select group of people.
 It doesn’t represent your entire customer base as it’s only the ones that want, or are willing, to call the IT service desk and it’s heavily biased toward those who contact the service desk often.

-2. Incentivize Feedback
+2. Incentivize Customer Satisfaction Feedback

 The best way to get everyone to answer your customer satisfaction survey is bribery.
 Give people something for their trouble, it usually works.